rtens/domin/readme.md

 And the way that *domin* knows what actions there are is through the [`ActionRegistry`] with which all available actions need to be registered.

-There are several ways to register actions:
+There are several ways to create actions:

 [`Actions`]: https://github.com/rtens/domin/blob/master/src/Action.php
 [`Parameters`]: https://github.com/rtens/domin/blob/master/src/Parameter.php